What Does it Take to Be a Metal and Plastic Model Maker?

 - Inspect and test products to verify conformance to specifications, using precision measuring instruments or circuit testers.

-Skills Needed to be a Metal & Plastic Model Maker
+Qualities of a Metal & Plastic Model Maker

 Below is a list of the skills most Metal and Plastic Model Makers say are important on the job.